Standardized Testing Information

 ACT

 The ACT is also an entrance exam used by most colleges and universities to make admissions decisions.
 It is a multiple-choice test with four sections, English, reading, math and science.
 Each section of the SAT is scored on a 1-36 point scale.
 The composite ACT score is the average of the four sections, also on a scale of 1-36.
 Students may opt to take the Writing Test and will receive a separate score for this portion.
-The ACT is 2 hours and 55 minutes long.
-Students that receive reduced or free lunch may contact their guidance counselor for a fee waiver.
-Most high school students opt to take their SAT or ACT in the spring of their junior year and/or fall of their senior year.

 Some colleges have test-optional admission policies, which means students can decide if they want to submit their SAT or ACT scores to the colleges as part of their application.
 Fairtest.org provides the list of colleges that are test-optional.